endre-synnes/innlevering1_PGR200/docs/README.md

     I know that i might have used PreperedStatement better, so that is is sercured for SQL-injection.
 The reason i found this difficult was because of my dynamic reading of files.
-I could also made my CSVFileReader better.
+I could also made my FileReader better.

 Comment (Things i think is good):